mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * tabs for files containing unsaved changes have a white circle after the file name
 * Explorer file names have a white circle before the names of files with unsaved changed
+* can horizontally scroll through tabs
+* right-click to get menu containing
+  * Close, Close Others, Close to the Right, Close Saved, Close All
+  * Copy Path
+  * Reveal in Explorer
+    * handle to open in another app that supports printing
+  * Reveal in Side Bar
+* you mapped ctrl-w to workbench.action.closeActiveEditor

 ## Emmet

 * type a snippet and press tab to expand
 * shows expansion in a popup before tab is pressed
 * in React source files, `.foo` expands to `<div className="foo"></div>`
+* to wrap selected lines with a new tag
+  * open Command Palette and enter "Emmet: Wrap with Abbreviation"
+  * will see preview
+  * press enter to accept or esc to reject

+## Error Navigation

+* to jump to the next error, press F8
+* to jump to the previous error, press shift-F8

+## Explorer

+* to delete a file
+  * select and press delete key (cmd-delete in macOS)
+  * will ask for confirmation to move to trash / recycle bin unless you check "Do not ask me again" (not advised)
+* to move a file to a different directory
+  * drag it
+  * will ask for confirmation

 ## Extensions - to install